Arizona Bills & Gas Prices FAQ

 • Changes in the delivery charge

-The delivery charge (the cost of providing safe and reliable service) was adjusted in February 2023 and reflects the cost of operating the natural gas utility in Arizona and recovering our investment in the natural gas distribution system in the state.
-This rate only changes as a result of a base rate increase, which is scrutinized and approved by our regulator, and occurs approximately every two years.
+The delivery charge reflects a base rate component which includes the cost of operating the natural gas utility in Arizona and recovering our investment in the natural gas distribution system in the state.
+That component of the delivery charge only changes as a result of a base rate increase, which occurs approximately every few years.
+Our regulators scrutinize and approve changes to that rate prior to implementation.

 Learn more about changes in residential natural gas pricing history at U.S. Energy Information Administration.

-View historical gas costs and average bills for Arizona in the charts below.
+View historical gas costs and average bills for Arizona in the chart below.

 Arizona Average Bill